Christopher A. Seeger: Personal life

 Since his time as an amateur boxer, Seeger has also competed in Brazilian jiu-jitsu and was awarded first place for his age and weight class in the 2012 Pan American No-Gi Jiu-Jitsu Championship.
 He received his black belt in Brazilian jiu-jitsu in 2017.

 Awards and recognition

 Seeger is an elected member of the American Law Institute and a Fellow of the International Society of Barristers.
 He sits on the advisory board at the New York University Law School Civil Justice Center and on the Leadership Council at the Bolch Judicial Institute’s Leadership Council Duke Law School.
+In 2025, Seeger Weiss LLP, led by Seeger, made a $500,000 donation to the Bolch Judicial Institute at Duke Law School to establish The Seeger Weiss/Daniel Anderl Memorial Fund.
 He is a member of the National Trial Lawyers Round Table.
-Chris was recognized with The National Law Journal’s Elite Trial Lawyers Lifetime Achievement Award in 2022.
-The award honors Chris for the indelible mark he has left on his community, clients, and practice throughout his accomplished career in the plaintiffs’ bar.
+Chris was recognized with The National Law Journal’s Elite Trial Lawyers Lifetime Achievement Award in 2022 and Plaintiff Attorney of the Year in 2024.
+Seeger has been listed in the USA Guide by Chambers and Partners in the category Product Liability: Plaintiffs from 2007 to 2025.